-If you wish to raise an objection to your data being viewed within the local digital shared care record One Health and Care then you can do this through contacting your GP Practice and discussing this with them.
-If it is deemed appropriate they can action the objection and this will result in your data being restricted from view.
+If you wish to raise an objection to your data being viewed within the local digital shared care record One Health and Care, you can contact your GP practice and discuss this with them.
+If it is deemed appropriate, they can action the objection – and this will result in your data being restricted from view.

-If you have a GP Practice registered in Staffordshire and Stoke-on Trent contact the Patient Advice and Liaison Service (PALS):
+If your GP practice is in Staffordshire and Stoke-on Trent, contact the Patient Advice and Liaison Service (PALS):

 - Freephone: 0800 030 4563